Meghan Markle Addresses Racism & Mom, Doria Ragland, Being Called The ‘N-Word’ In Resurfaced Video

-A video of Meghan Markle sharing her views on racism and what it’s like to be mixed race recently resurfaced and has been making its round on the web today.
+A video of Meghan Markle sharing her views on racism and what it’s like to be mixed race recently resurfaced and has been making its rounds on the web.

-Amid the protests, riots, and the “Black Lives Matter” movement that is happening in America today, countless celebrities and political figures have been sharing their views on racism and how it’s affected them personally.
-Markle has not spoken out since the issue became hot again following the death of George Floyd, but The Daily Mail shared a clip from 2012 where Markle expressed her opinions on the topic.
+Amid the protests, riots, and the “Black Lives Matter” movement that is happening in the United States, countless celebrities and political figures have been sharing their views on racism and how it’s affected them personally.
+Markle has not spoken out since the issue became hot again following the death of George Floyd, but the Daily Mail shared a clip from 2012 where Markle expressed her opinions on the topic.
 The clip was part of the “I Won’t Stand For…” campaign that was done for the charity Erase the Hate.

 In the nearly two-minute-long clip, Markle wore a shirt that read “I Won’t Stand for Racism” in bold black and red letters while sharing how much racism has affected her throughout her life.
-Markle told listeners that even though she’s biracial, most people are unable to tell what she’s mixed with, so a lot of the time, she felt like a fly on the wall during encounters.
+She told listeners that — even though she’s biracial — most people are unable to tell what she’s mixed with, so a lot of the time, she felt like a fly on the wall during encounters.

 She said that since people didn’t know she was part African American, she was treated differently than she thinks she would be if people knew she was mixed.
 Of course, this was four years before she met Prince Harry and her fame skyrocketed.